 - IP Warming: This is the process of slowly increasing the volume of emails going out from a new IP address.
 If there is a high volume of emails being sent from a new IP address, email service providers can view the IP as a suspicious one and blacklist it.
 For a new IP address, different platforms recommend different warm-up plan.
 Please note that the actual plan that MoEngage recommends from you may vary from this depending on various factors like your target outgoing email volume, your preferred connectors and domain preferences.
 For a customized IP warmup plan, it is highly recommended that you contact our team.

 - Using dedicated IP addresses: Email Service Providers sometimes use a shared pool of IP addresses to route emails belonging to multiple domains.
 However, if due to some reason an email client marks such a shared IP as fraudulent, all outgoing emails from that IP address pool will get marked as spam.
 This results in emails sent by a non-spamming domain also get marked as spam because it shares an IP with a spamming account.
 On the other hand, if a dedicated IP is not warmed correctly and used regularly, it might still get flagged as Spam because of sudden spikes in traffic through the dedicated IP address.
 Also, dedicated IP addresses are charged additionally by service providers.
-Hence, you should do a thorough evaluation of your volume, frequency and category of outgoing emails (transactional v/s promotional), and weight them against your budget constraints before deciding whether to opt for a dedicated IP, or to use a shared one.
+Hence, you should do a thorough evaluation of your volume, frequency and category of outgoing emails (transactional v/s promotional), and weigh them against your budget constraints before deciding whether to opt for a dedicated IP, or to use a shared one.

 - Monitoring your Sender Score: Sender Score is a number between 0-100 assigned to an IP that denotes its reputation.You can check your sender score by visiting Senderscore.org.
 A high score means a good reputation- translating in better overall email deliverability and vice versa.
 Sender score is an overarching data point that is influenced by many variables, including but not limited to: